From the desk of Linda Carter Batiste, J.D., Director of Services and Publications

-This month marks the 75th observance of National Disability Employment Awareness Month (NDEAM) and this year the Americans with Disabilities Act (ADA) turned 30.
-With these two major events occurring in the same year, it’s a great time for employers to renew their efforts to hire and employ people with disabilities.
+National Disability Employment Awareness Month (NDEAM) is observed each October and celebrates the contributions of America’s workers with disabilities past and present and showcases supportive, inclusive employment policies and practices that benefit employers and employees.
+NDEAM is a great reminder to review your company's policies to ensure they convey a commitment to an inclusive workplace culture.
 One of the ways to do that is to look beyond basic compliance with the law and focus instead on building a disability-inclusive workplace.
-But what does it mean to be disability inclusive?
+But what does it mean to be disability-inclusive?

 A: Adjust Your Attitude

-So, the first step toward becoming more inclusive is to check your attitude and if necessary, adjust outdated thinking.
+So, the first step toward becoming more inclusive is to check your attitude and, if necessary, adjust outdated thinking.
 For example, if you don’t think there are benefits to hiring people with disabilities, see The Business Case for Disability Inclusion.
 If you think it’s difficult and costly to accommodate people with disabilities, see Workplace Accommodations: Low Cost, High Impact.
-And for more information, see Changing Attitudes.
+And for more information, see ODEP's Diversity and Inclusion.

 B: Build in Accessibility and Flexibility

 Another important thing you can do to make your workplace more disability-inclusive is to build in accessibility and flexibility.
 If applicants with disabilities cannot access your online application system, get into your building, or communicate effectively during a job interview, they probably won’t feel very welcome.
 If employees with disabilities encounter inaccessible work areas, equipment that isn’t compatible with the technology they use, or rigid policies they can’t adhere to, they probably won’t feel like they are a valued part of your workforce.